This authentic chapati recipe yields one of the best Indian flatbreads I have tried.

 Atta flour is an Indian wheat flour ground with a stone mill called chakki.
 Chakki is a pair of stones in which one is stationary and the other is rotating.
 The milling process generates a substantial amount of heat, which causes more starch damage than the roller milling method.
 It breaks the starch and releases added flavor while cooking at high heat, such as making chapati on the tawa.
 That is why chapati made with atta flour is better than other plain flour.

 Atta flour contains about 12% protein, which forms gluten during kneading and makes the dough stretchable.
 This property makes it easy to roll the dough ball into thin pieces.

 Here is an article I recommend if you want to know more about atta flour.

 3. What types of flour are suitable besides atta flour to make chapati?

-Atta flour has a protein content of 12% and, therefore, can form gluten during kneading, provide the chapati’s strength to puff up during heating, and the elasticity required to roll out to a thin sheet.
+Atta flour has a protein content of 12% and, therefore, can form gluten during kneading, providing the chapati’s strength to puff up during heating and the elasticity required to roll out to a thin sheet.

-I carried out some tests to determine the difference among chapatis made with various combinations of flour.
+I conducted tests to determine the difference among chapatis made with various flour combinations.
 The result shows that atta flour produces the best flavor and texture.
 Please refer to the following section for the details.